xRikishi/danbooru-image-downloader/README.md

 # Danbooru Downloader

 Danbooru Downloader is a Python script that fetches images and their associated tags from Danbooru based on user-defined search criteria.
 The script downloads images, skips blacklisted tags, and saves both the images and their tags to a specified folder.
+Created specifically for creating datasets for LoRA training

 ## Features